eduardosilva/entity-framework-guide/README.md

 > See more about [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design)

 * Don't use repository or unit of work patterns, to try to resolve performance problems using these patterns is hard.
-To not repeat others guys who also recommends not use these patterns I'll show you some goods articles about this subject:
+Not to repeat others guys who also recommends not use these patterns, I'll show you some good articles about this subject:

   * [Repository is the new singleton](https://ayende.com/blog/3955/repository-is-the-new-singleton)
   * [Night of the living repositories](https://ayende.com/blog/3973/night-of-the-living-repositories)